lbrooney/find-on/README.md

 ## Changes from the original & fork
 - Replaced JQuery, Bootstrap, and Handlebars with SolidJS and TailwindCSS
-  - the reimplementation is about 50% smaller in size compared to the original
 - Add support for Firefox
-  - Previously this was not possible as Firefox does not support the Sandbox entrypoint the extension took advantage of for templating
+  - Previously this was not possible as Firefox does not support the Sandbox entrypoint the extension used for templating.
-- Integrate [WXT](https://wxt.dev) to speed up dev and improve DX
+- Use the [WXT](https://wxt.dev) framework to speed up dev and improve DX
-- Convert JS to TS and simplify some logic to improve clarity or extra work
+- Convert JS to TS and simplify some logic to improve clarity or avoid extra work
 - Fetch Reddit and Hacker News posts simultaneously
 - Instead of local storage and clearing on startup, instead use Browser API session storage which handles this automatically